amazeeio/docs/local_docker_development/linux_pygmy.md

 `pygmy` behaves like Docker, it's a whale in the end!
 During regular development `pygmy stop` is perfectly fine, it will keep the Docker containers still alive, just in stopped state.
 If you like to cleanup though, use `pygmy down` to really remove the Docker containers.

+### Update Docker Containers inside `pygmy`

+`pygmy` can update shared docker containers for you:

+    $ pygmy update

+### Update `pygmy`

+`pygmy` gets new releases sometimes and who doesn't like them, so much excitement for new functionality!

+As rubygems does not remove old versions of gems when updating, you should remove old version after a new version has beein installed.

+First update:

+    $ gem update pygmy

+    Updating installed gems
+    Updating pygmy
+    Successfully installed pygmy-0.9.4
+    Parsing documentation for pygmy-0.9.4
+    Installing ri documentation for pygmy-0.9.4
+    Installing darkfish documentation for pygmy-0.9.4
+    Done installing documentation for pygmy after 0 seconds Parsing documentation for pygmy-0.9.4
+    Done installing documentation for pygmy after 0 seconds Gems updated: pygmy

+A new version!

+Now uninstall the old one:

+    $ gem uninstall pygmy

+    Select gem to uninstall:
+     1. pygmy-0.9.3
+     2. pygmy-0.9.4
+     3. All versions
+    > 1
+    Successfully uninstalled pygmy-0.9.3

+check the correct version:

+    $ pygmy -v

+    Pygmy - Version: 0.9.4